shrugs/songaday.world/README.md

 ## Goals

-1. provide a temporal, cozy space for super fans to interact with the song a day project
+1. provide a temporal, cozy space for fans to interact with the song a day project
+2. provide benfits for superfans to own parts of the song catalog
-2. provide a creator-owned channel for interacting with super fans and releasing songs
+3. provide a creator-owned channel for interacting with fans and releasing songs
-3. leverage the catalog of old songs to bring in new fans and re-engage existing fans
+4. leverage discovery of the catalog to bring in new fans and re-engage existing fans
-4. leverage shared (digital) ownership of the catalog of songs
+5. leverage shared (digital) ownership of the catalog of songs

 ## Product